dimokrit/Tracking-USDT-balance/README.md

 ## License

-Project is distributed under the MIT license
+Project is distributed under the MIT license.